-Be informed.
-Tour guides call the dreaded tourist with a guidebook an “informed passenger.”
+A good guidebook and map are your keys to travel freedom.
+Bad tour guides call the dreaded tourist with a guidebook an “informed passenger.”
 But a guidebook is your key to travel freedom.
 Get maps and tourist information from your (or another) hotel desk or a tourist information office.
-Tour hotels are often located outside the city, which makes tour members more likely to book the tour's optional sightseeing excursions just to get into town.
-Ask the person behind the desk how to catch public transportation downtown.
-Taxis are always a possibility, and, with three or four people sharing, they're affordable.
-Team up with others on your tour to explore on your own.
+If your accommodations are located outside the city center, ask your hotelier how to catch public transportation downtown.
+Taxis can be affordable if you split the cost with other tour members.

 Remember that it’s your trip.
 Don’t let bus tour priorities keep you from what you’ve traveled all the way to Europe to see.
-In Amsterdam, some tour companies instruct their guides to spend time in the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh).
-Skip out if you like.
+If your Amsterdam guide schedules a trip to the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh), feel free to skip out.
 Your guide may warn you that you’ll get lost and the bus won’t wait.
-Keep your independence (and your hotel address in your money belt).
+Keep your independence — and keep your hotel address in your money belt.

-Some options, however, aren’t worth the time or money.
+You’ll find that some options are a better value through your tour than from the hotel concierge, but others aren’t worth the time or money.
 While illuminated night tours of Rome and Paris are marvelous, I’d skip most “nights on the town.”
 On the worst kind of big-bus-tour evening, several bus tours come together for an evening of “local color.”
-Three hundred Australian, Japanese, and American tourists drinking watered-down sangria and watching flamenco dancing on stage to the rhythm of their digital camera bleeps is big-bus tourism at its grotesque worst.
+Three hundred tourists drinking watered-down sangria and watching flamenco dancing on stage to the rhythm of their digital camera bleeps is big-bus tourism at its worst.

 Don’t necessarily reject your guide’s shopping tips; just keep in mind that the prices you see often include a 10–20 percent kickback.
-Tour guides are clever at dominating your time, making it difficult for shoppers to get out and discover the going rate for big purchases.
-Don't let them rush you.
+Do some comparison shopping, and don’t let anyone rush you.
 Never swallow the line, “This is a special price available only to your tour, but you must buy now.”

-Seek out unjaded locals.
+Seek out your own experiences and connect with people.
 The locals most tour groups encounter are hardened businesspeople who put up with tourists because they have to — it’s their livelihood.
 Going through Tuscany in a flock of 50 Americans following the tour guide’s umbrella, you’ll meet all the wrong Italians.
 Break away.
-One summer night in Regensburg, I skipped out.
+One summer night in Regensburg, Germany, I skipped out.
 While my tour was still piling off the bus, I enjoyed a beer — while overlooking the Danube and under shooting stars — with the great-great-great-grandson of the astronomer Johannes Kepler.